gilch/hissp/docs/faq.rst

 including, at least, Hebigo, a microKanren, the goals in the README, nearly-full test coverage (not unrealistic), and a code-walking yield macro.

-This project is relatively new.
-Hissp is certainly usable in its current form, and has been for some time now, although maybe some things could be nicer.

 Expect some breaking changes each release.
 If you want to be an early adopter,